nyno-kb/python-101/_episodes/02-data-types.md

 There are eight comparison operations in Python.
 They all have the same priority (which is higher than that of the Boolean operations).
 Comparisons can be chained arbitrarily; for example, `x < y <= z` is equivalent to `x < y and y <= z`, except that *y* is evaluated only once (but in both cases *z* is not evaluated at all when `x < y` is found to be false).

 <details>
-  <summary>This table summarizes the comparison operations:</summary>
+<summary>2This table summarizes the comparison operations:</summary>

 <table class="colwidths-auto table" style="border:1px solid black">
 <thead>